-The PSM-4900 modem has built-in logic for Automatic Uplink Power Control (AUPC).
-AUPC attempts to maintain a constant $E_b/N_o$ at the receive end of an SCPC link.
+The PSM-500 modem has built-in logic for Automatic Uplink Power Control (AUPC).
+AUPC attempts to maintain a constant E_b/N_o at the receive end of an SCPC link.
 This is especially useful when operating over a satellite at Ku-Band frequencies in locations with high rainfall periods.

 The AUPC function requires a data channel at 300 baud in order to operate.
-This data channel can either be external to the modem (that is provided by an external multiplexer or telephone line modem) or provided by the internal IBS multiplexer option when installed.
+This data channel can either be external to the modem (that is provided by an external multiplexer or telephone line modem) or provided by the internal IBS multiplexer when enabled.